Retronator/Pixel-Art-Academy/packages/artificialengines/readme.md

 _Laws of physics_

-Integration of the Bullet physics engine (via Ammo.js).
+To simulate real life, we need to act in accordance to laws of physics.
+Artificial Reality provides these, as well as integration of the Bullet physics engine (via Ammo.js) for simulation of classical mechanics.

 ### Artificial Spectrum